MinaProtocol/mina/rfcs/0025-time-locked-accounts.md

 ## Detailed design

 Accounts may have no timing restrictions, have a time lock, or a vesting schedule.
-In Coda, the type `Account.t` is a record type with several fields.
+In Mina, the type `Account.t` is a record type with several fields.
 An additional field `timing` could contain an element of a sum type with three alternatives: `Untimed` and `Timed`.